dylan-lang/dylan-programming-book/source/reuse.rst

 ``format-out`` module of the ``format-out`` library).

-We can start to envision the ``time`` library as shown in `Initial time library.`_.
+We can start to envision the ``time`` library as shown in :ref:`initial-time-library`.
 In a library more complicated than the time library, we might decompose the construction of the library into several implementation modules.
 For example, we might want to assign the implementation of the ``<sixty-unit>`` substrate to another programmer, and to create an interface between that substrate and the rest of the implementation so that work on either side of the interface can proceed in parallel.
-In that case, we might use the following module
+In that case, we might use the following module definitions:
-definitions:

 .. code-block:: dylan